rekalogika/rekalogika-docs/docs/analytics/02-summary-entity/01-summary-class.md

 A summary entity is defined as a Doctrine entity.
 But it is mainly for defining the structure of the summary table and the summarization behavior.
 You will never interact with a real instance of the summary entity.
-Instead, you query the summary table using the `SummaryManager`, and gets the result not in the form of a summary entity.
+Instead, you query the summary table using the `SummaryManager`, and get the result not in the form of a summary entity.

 An event listener is installed to prevent you from accidentally persisting,